TheTabKey/FTL-Setup/README.md

 3) Select Server Region (Id recommend US-WEST if similar ping)

-4) Register for an account and head to Settings > Channel Settings and setup a channel and copy the stream key to OBS
+4) Register for an account and head to [Channel Settings](https://sorry.video/users/settings/stream) and setup a channel and copy the stream key to OBS

 ## Connectivity Testing